2021 Russian ultimatum to NATO: Background

+Cold War

 After World War II, the Soviet Union established the Warsaw Pact: while the Pact was nominally a defensive alliance, in practice it functioned to safeguard the Soviet Union's hegemony over its Eastern European satellites.
 Effectively, the Pact was a direct reflection of the Soviet Union's authoritarianism and undisputed domination over the Eastern Bloc, in the context of the so-called Soviet Empire.
-The Pact's only direct military actions having been the invasions of its own member states to keep them from breaking away, as per the Brezhnev Doctrine policy that permitted only limited independence of the satellite states' communist parties and that none would be allowed to compromise the cohesiveness of the Eastern Bloc in any way.
-Decisions in the Pact were ultimately taken by the Soviet Union alone; the countries of the Warsaw Pact were not equally able to negotiate their entry in the Pact nor the decisions taken.
-By contrast, in North Atlantic Treaty Organization (NATO), a military alliance including the United States and its allies in Europe), all decisions required unanimous consensus in the North Atlantic Council despite U.S. influence (mainly military and economic) over NATO.
-The entry of countries into the NATO alliance was not subject to domination but rather a natural democratic process.
+The Pact's only direct military actions were invasions of its own member states to keep them from breaking away, as per the Brezhnev Doctrine, which allowed only limited independence of the satellite states' communist parties so that they would not compromise the cohesiveness of the Eastern Bloc.
+Decisions in the Warsaw Pact were ultimately taken by the Soviet Union alone; the member states were not equally able to negotiate their entry in the Pact nor the decisions taken.
+By contrast, in the North Atlantic Treaty Organization (NATO), a military alliance including the United States and its allies in Europe, all decisions required unanimous consensus in the North Atlantic Council despite US influence (mainly military and economic) over NATO.
+The entry of countries into the NATO alliance was not subject to domination but rather a democratic process.

+NATO enlargement and rapprochement with Russia

-Following the end of the Cold War in 1991, including the disbanding of Warsaw Pact and the dissolution of the Soviet Union, NATO expanded its membership eastward, eventually incorporating all former Pact countries as well as several former republics of the Soviet Union.
-Russian military actions, including the First Chechen War, were among the factors driving Central and Eastern European countries, particularly those with memories of similar Soviet offensives, to push for NATO application and ensure their long-term security.
+Following the end of the Cold War in 1991, including the disbanding of Warsaw Pact and the dissolution of the Soviet Union, NATO began to accept new members in Central and Eastern Europe, eventually incorporating all former Pact countries as well as several former republics of the Soviet Union.
+Russian military actions, including the First Chechen War, were among the factors driving these countries, particularly those with memories of similar Soviet offensives, to push for NATO membership to ensure their long-term security.

-In 1994, Russia joined NATO's Partnership for Peace program to facilitate cooperation and better relations with NATO, and signed the Budapest Memorandum on Security Assurances pledging to protect Ukraine's sovereignty and territorial integrity in exchange for the latter's relinquishing of its nuclear weapons.
+In 1994, Russia joined NATO's Partnership for Peace program to facilitate cooperation and better relations with NATO, and signed the Budapest Memorandum on Security Assurances, pledging to protect Ukraine's sovereignty and territorial integrity in exchange for Ukraine giving up its nuclear weapons.
 In 1996, Russia joined the Council of Europe as well.
-The following year, in 1997, NATO and Russia signed the Founding Act on Mutual Relations, Cooperation and Security between NATO and the Russian Federation, which stated, among other things, that Russia and NATO did not "consider each other as adversaries."
+The following year, in 1997, NATO and Russia signed the Founding Act on Mutual Relations, Cooperation and Security, which stated, among other things, that Russia and NATO "do not consider each other as adversaries".